JSpeedie/G2ME-legacy/README.md

 Takes no arguments.
 Players no longer have their RD adjusted for missing an event.
 Default behaviour is to apply Step 6 of the Glicko2 Formula to each player that misses an event.

-### The 'a' flag

-`G2ME -a Julian`

-Takes a file path, prompts user for space-delimited entry information and then appends it to the given file.
-If you use G2ME as intended, you should never have to use this.
-Used almost exclusively for debugging and last minute fixes.

 ### The 'A' flag